The Good Guys

 Did you know that according to Solar Victoria heating and cooling appliances can use up to 40% of your household energy1?
 It’s important that you do your research before buying one as choosing an energy efficient air conditioner will help you save on energy bills.
+For more information on purchasing the perfect air conditioner check out our Air Conditioner Buying Guide.

 Energy Rating